 Iron Skin is key to Jo’s playstyle, because it lets her play like an idiot.
 Jo loves getting dirty.
 She wants to get in the mix and make things happen.
 While other tanks are skirting the perimeter of a fight and waiting for the right moment, Jo is charging into the fray and disrupting the enemy’s positioning with Condemn (W).
 Johanna doesn’t wait for the right moment, she makes the right moment.

 You won’t necessarily always use Iron Skin for its shield, sometimes you purely want the unstoppable effect.
 For instance, maybe the enemy Malfurion rooted your team and is about to setup a combo.
-Rather than waiting for the enemy Jaina and Kael’thas to drop all their damage, you might want to activate Iron Skin right away, breaking the root and allowing you to charge directly into the enemy mages and disrupt them with a Condemn or Blessed Shield.
+Rather than waiting for the enemy players to drop all their damage, you might want to activate Iron Skin right away, breaking the root and allowing you to charge directly into the enemy team and disrupt their combo with a Condemn or Blessed Shield.

 Preemptively using Iron Skin for the unstoppable effect can also be good if you are expecting a stun from an enemy Tyrande, Muradin, Kerrigan, etc. You can’t use Iron Skin if you’re already stunned, but activating it before an enemy uses their ability means they’ll never get the chance to stun you in the first place.
 If you have quick enough reflexes, you can even activate Iron Skin just as the enemy uses their stun (some stuns are easier to react to than others).